xuankimtran/docs-1/pages/katalon-studio/tutorials/shadow_dom_elements_testing.md

 > - Chrome Browser version from 53 onwards.
 To see browser versions with shadow DOM support here: [Shadow DOM (V1)](https://caniuse.com/shadowdomv1)
 >

 Shadow DOM is a useful solution for Web developers.
-It helps web developers to better encapsulate their code by allowing DOM elements to contain child node and CSS.
+It helps web developers better encapsulate their code by allowing DOM elements to contain child nodes and CSS.
 Nevertheless, it becomes a challenge for automation testing because elements inside a shadow root technically don't exist in the main document DOM.
 Therefore, test automation frameworks that use the DOM query function don't work properly.

-In this artical, we demonstrate how to test shadow DOM elements in Katalon Studio framework.
+In this article, we demonstrate how to test shadow DOM elements in the Katalon Studio framework.

 We use the demo site [Books](https://books-pwakit.appspot.com/explore?q=).
 All the elements in this demo website are under a shadow root.
-In this demonstration, we identify shadow DOM objects to test inputting: "hello World" into the website's search bar.
+This demonstration identifies shadow DOM objects to test inputting: "hello World" into the website's search bar.

 Do as follows: